 Development Workflows

 This guide covers the development workflows for the main components of the FPGC project: how to make changes, test them, and debug issues.
+All commands should be run from the project root directory.

 Project Setup and Full Check